vin-vu/echo-task/README.md

 echo-task\backend\src\main\resources\data\doccat-training.txt
 ```

-#### Known Limitations
+## Known Limitations
-- **“Add” and “Save” Commands:** These do not consistently trigger the `Add Task` intent
+- **Incorrect Commands**: The document categorizer model may need additional tuning and training data if the wrong intent is classified.
-- **Task Description Extraction:** The dependency parser may struggle to extract task descriptions accurately due to the wide variability in natural speech patterns
+- **Incorrect Description Extraction**: The dependency parser may struggle to ignore intent actions from task descriptions due to the wide variability in natural speech patterns.
+This would require additional algorithmic solutions to handle the variety of utterances.

 ## NLP Statistics
 The UI includes a **Stats Section** that provides: